unilaiva/unilaiva-songbook/README.md

 one can put two or three notes on top of one chord.
 They are also meant to be used only on the first line of lyrics in a verse.

-`\mnlow` doesn't put the note so high above the chord line, so use it on other than the first line of lyrics with the caveat, that chords and notes are put beside each other.
+`\mnd` doesn't put the note so high above the chord line, so use it on other than the first line of lyrics with the caveat, that chords and notes are put beside each other.